Charity of the Month

 The Panhandle Autism Society (PAS) is a chapter of the Autism Society of America.

-They are headquartered in Coeur d’ Alene, ID and serve the five northern counties of Idaho.
-They are governed by a volunteer Board of Directors and our funding comes from donations, fundraising events, and foundation grants. https://panhandleautismsociety.org/ (Vote Below)
+Headquartered in Coeur d’ Alene, they serve the five northern counties of Idaho.
+They are governed by a volunteer Board of Directors and funding comes from donations, fundraising events, and foundation grants.

-Double J Dog Ranch is the Inland Northwest’s premier sanctuary and re-homing center for dogs with special needs.
-At DJDR, their focus is on the unique needs of each dog.
-This includes specialized vet care, training, therapies, acupuncture, end of life care and nourishing their souls…..https://www.doublejdogranch.org/ (Vote Below)
+Double J Dog Ranch is a special place, located in beautiful Hauser Lake.
+They are the Inland Northwest’s premier sanctuary and re-homing center for dogs with special needs.
+At DJDR, Their focus is on the unique needs of each dog.
+This includes specialized vet care, training, therapies, acupuncture, end of life care and nourishing their souls.

 Sleep in Heavenly Peace, Inc. (SHP) is a 501(c)3 Charitable organization founded in 2012 that builds bunk beds for local children, ages 3-17, who are sleeping on floors, couches, and other uncomfortable situations without beds.
 The local Spokane Chapter has been active since September 2017 building and delivering over 200 beds to date to local children in need.
 SHP is comprised of volunteers dedicated to finding those young children living without the luxury of sleeping on a bed or even laying their heads on a pillow.
 Through the wonderful efforts of our volunteers and generous donations, bunk beds are built, assembled and delivered to those children who are otherwise sleeping on couches, blankets or even floors.
 Their mission statement, “NO KID SLEEPS ON THE FLOOR IN OUR TOWN!” ensures that our local children have a bed to sleep in.